 Causes and risk factors

 Period pain that is caused by something other than the muscle contractions is called secondary dysmenorrhea.
 Benign (non-cancerous) growths in the womb, such as fibroids or polyps, are often responsible for secondary dysmenorrhea.
-Endometriosis might also cause severe period pain.
+Severe period pain may also be caused by endometriosis.
 In endometriosis, the kind of tissue that lines the womb (endometrium) grows elsewhere in the abdomen too.
 Sometimes contraceptive coils (IUDs: intrauterine devices) used for birth control can also cause secondary dysmenorrhea.

 Prevalence and outlook

 Period pain is very common: most girls and women have pain of varying intensity at some point during their period.
-In 10 out of 100 women the pain is so bad that they are unable to carry out their usual daily activities on one to three days every month.
+In 10 out of 100 women the pain is so bad that they're unable to carry out their usual daily activities on one to three days every month.

-Moderate to severe primary dysmenorrhea is more common in women under the age of 20.
-The pain usually gets better or even goes away completely within a few years of their first period.
-Many women have milder period pain after the birth of their first child.
+The pain is usually worse in women under the age of 20.
+It usually gets better or even goes away completely within a few years of their first period.
+In many women period pain becomes milder after the birth of their first child.

 Secondary dysmenorrhea often first arises after a young woman has already been menstruating for several years.
 Here, women may also have pain at times of the month other than during menstruation.

-Sometimes friends, relatives, colleagues and even doctors do not take period pain seriously.
-But severe pain that affects a woman’s everyday activities on several days a month, maybe even preventing her from working, is not something that has to be put up with because it is “natural.”
+Sometimes friends, relatives, colleagues and even doctors don't take period pain seriously.
+And some women think they just have to put up with the pain because it's a normal part of being a woman.
+But severe pain that affects your everyday activities on several days a month, maybe even preventing you from working, isn't something that you just have to live with because it's “natural.”
 Advice like this can make it difficult to feel comfortable about withdrawing from activities to get some rest, and might stop women from seeking professional help or treatment.

 It may be possible to find ways to deal with the “painful” days so they are less of a problem.
 For example, many women try to take things a bit easier on those days.
+It may be helpful to avoid having demanding appointments and activities during that time of month.
 Some find that relaxation techniques, breathing exercises, yoga or tai chi help them feel more relaxed and reduce stress.
 Getting a lot of exercise also helps relieve period pain in some women.
+Warm baths and saunas can be soothing too.

 Women who are often unable to go to work because of bad pain and cramps may face problems at work, as well as feeling guilty and ashamed.
 Having a partner, relatives or friends who are understanding and supportive can make an important difference.